pinapelz/brokenithm-evolved-ios-umi/README.md

 # Brokenithm-Evolved-iOS-Umi

-A version of [esterTion/Brokenithm-iOS](https://github.com/esterTion/Brokenithm-iOS) but maps inputs to keybinds.
-Uses a WIRED connection with usbmux
+A version of [esterTion/Brokenithm-iOS](https://github.com/esterTion/Brokenithm-iOS) but maps inputs to keybinds (for UMIGURI).
+Uses a WIRED connection with usbmux.
+Also works on UMIGURI NEXT

-Has support for slider LEDs via websockets ([Umiguri LED Controller Protocol](https://gist.github.com/inonote/00251fed881a82c9df1e505eef1722bc)) so you can get glowy lights if its supported (port 7124)
+Has support for slider LEDs via websockets ([UMIGURI LED Controller Protocol](https://gist.github.com/inonote/00251fed881a82c9df1e505eef1722bc)) so you can get glowy lights if its supported (port 7124)

 [![Demo](https://files.catbox.moe/w3564o.png)](https://files.catbox.moe/oz9kos.mp4)